2025 Pacific League Climax Series: Game 1

 Hotaka Yamakawa hit a walk-off single in Game 1.

 Singer-songwriter and Fukuoka native Leo Ieiri performed the Japanese national anthem before Game 1, and former SoftBank player Seiichi Uchikawa threw out the ceremonial first pitch.
 Liván Moinelo was the starting pitcher for the Hawks and Kota Tatsu for the Fighters.
 In the first inning, Moinelo loaded the bases by issuing a walk, making a throwing error, and hitting a batter.
 With two outs, however, he got Kotaro Kiyomiya to ground out to end the inning.
-The Fighers had runners on base again in the second and third innings but were again unable to score.
+The Fighters had runners on base again in the second and third innings but were again unable to score.
 Tatsu also kept the Hawks scoreless.
 He retired all three batters in the bottom of the third inning.
 In the fifth, he gave up consecutive hits to Yuki Yanagita and Tatsuru Yanagimachi but was able to get Ryoya Kurihara to fly out to right field to escape the inning without allowing any runs.
 Tatsu left the game without giving up a run after managing a similar situation in the sixth inning.
 Meanwhile, Moinelo struck out all three Fighters batters in the sixth and seventh innings.

 Seigi Tanaka entered the game in the bottom of the seventh inning in relief of Tatsu and immediately gave up a solo home run to the first batter he faced, Isami Nomura.
 The Fighters' Franmil Reyes responded the next inning by hitting a solo home run of his own off of the Hawks' first relief pitcher, Yuki Matsumoto.
 With the score tied 1–1, the game entered extra innings.
 Shoma Kanemura, the Nippon-Ham's fifth pitcher of the night, struggled in the tenth inning.
 He walked two batters and allowed a hit to load the bases before he was removed from the game.
 With one out and the bases loaded, Taisho Tamai came in to face Hotaka Yamakawa.
 Yamakawa hit a walk off single to win the game.